450, Saint-Jean-Baptiste Avenue, Suite 10

 While Ci did not find any quantified outcomes on Opération Enfant Soleil's website, this may not be a complete representation of Opération Enfant Soleil's results and impact.

-Charity Intelligence has not yet rate Opération Enfant Soleil on impact.
+Charity Intelligence has not yet rated Opération Enfant Soleil on impact.
 This shows as (n/r).
+This does not affect OES' star rating.

 My anchor